cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 **If you are NYC agency personnel** and you require measurement tools, data loggers, meters or sensors, we offer equipment lending through the [Field Equipment Lending Library](https://nycenergytools.com/equipment/).
 {{< /admonition >}}

-This measurement technique can makes use of either of the following equipment available in the [Field Equipment Lending Library](https://nycenergytools.com/equipment/) deadening on the length of time required for the measurement:
+This measurement technique can makes use of either of the following equipment available in the [Field Equipment Lending Library](https://nycenergytools.com/equipment/) depending on the length of time required for the measurement:

 <div class="equip-grid">

-{{< equipment_link type="equip" url="https://nycenergytools.com/equipment/energy-logger-2/" imgUrl="https://nycenergytools.com/wp-content/uploads/2021/05/Energy_Logger_-_Elite_Pro-5-300x300.jpg" title="Enegry Data Logger" excerpt="Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (kWh) measurements.
+{{< equipment_link type="equip" url="https://nycenergytools.com/equipment/energy-logger-2/" imgUrl="https://nycenergytools.com/wp-content/uploads/2021/05/Energy_Logger_-_Elite_Pro-5-300x300.jpg" title="Energy Data Logger" excerpt="Provides a measurement of true RMS power from voltage and current inputs and records long-term power (kW) and energy (kWh) measurements.
 Requires ELOG19 software and a USB connection cable for programming and downloading data files." >}}

 {{< equipment_link type="equip" url="https://nycenergytools.com/equipment/power-quality-clamp-meter/" imgUrl="https://nycenergytools.com/wp-content/uploads/2021/05/Fluke-345-300x300.jpeg" title="Power Quality Clamp Meter" excerpt="Multi-purpose electrical measurement tool used to take true RMS power readings over a short period of time." >}}